HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 meta_description: Deploy Label Studio Enterprise on Kubernetes, such as on Amazon Elastic Container Service for Kubernetes, to create machine learning and data science projects in a scalable containerized environment.
 ---

 Deploy Label Studio Enterprise on a Kubernetes Cluster using Helm 3.
-You can use this Helm chart to set up Label Studio Enterprise for deployment onto a Kubernetes cluster and install, upgrade, and manage the application.
+Use the Helm chart to set up Label Studio Enterprise for deployment onto a Kubernetes cluster and install, upgrade, and manage the application.

-Your Kubernetes cluster can be self-hosted or installed somewhere such as Amazon EKS.
-See the Amazon tutorial on how to [Deploy a Kubernetes Application with Amazon Elastic Container Service for Kubernetes](https://aws.amazon.com/getting-started/hands-on/deploy-kubernetes-app-amazon-eks/) for more about deploying an app on Amazon EKS.
+Your Kubernetes cluster can be self-hosted or installed on Amazon EKS.
+For more information about deploying an app on Amazon EKS, see the Amazon tutorial on how to [Deploy a Kubernetes Application with Amazon Elastic Container Service for Kubernetes](https://aws.amazon.com/getting-started/hands-on/deploy-kubernetes-app-amazon-eks/).

-<div class="enterprise"><p>
-To install Label Studio Community Edition, see <a href="install.html">Install and Upgrade Label Studio</a>.
+<i class='ent'></i> To install Label Studio Community edition, see <a href="install.html">Install and Upgrade Label Studio</a>.
 This page is specific to the Enterprise version of Label Studio.
-</p></div>

 ## Install Label Studio Enterprise on Kubernetes

-If you want to install Label Studio Enterprise on Kubernetes and you have unrestricted access to the internet from your K8s cluster, follow these steps.
+Use the following steps, if you want to install Label Studio Enterprise on Kubernetes and you have unrestricted access to the internet from your K8s cluster.

 1. Verify that you meet the [Required software prerequisites](#Required-software-prerequisites) and review the [capacity planning](#Capacity-planning) guidance.
 2. [Prepare the Kubernetes cluster](#Prepare-the-Kubernetes-cluster).